aliencaocao/TIL-2024/README.md

 ### Inference
 #### YOLOv9e
 * Test-time Augmentation improves score at cost of inference speed.
-* A lower confidence of 0.1 was used to prevent false positives.
+* A lower confidence of 0.1 was used to prevent false negatives.
 This gave the best result on leaderboard.
 * SAHI (Slicing Aided Hyper Inference) improves significantly at large cost of speed: (0.896 → 0.905), however must be paired with higher confidence score (0.1 vs 0.5), else, it is a lot worse than without SAHI, likely due to way too many FP within each slice.
 * Weighted Box Fusion (WBF) did not improve score.